The International Forum on Quality and Safety in Healthcare

 New for London 2017 - The Night Forum

-The Night Forum will take place at a number of locations around the conference venue, ExCel London.
+The Night Forum will take place at a number of locations situated near the conference venue, ExCel London, on Thursday 27 April.

 Book your place in London 2017